 Remember back in the day when you were watching “I Love Lucy,” “The Tonight Show,” or those old black-and-white movie classics?
 Those were all filmed with people who were trained to project their voices and the most important aspect of understanding the plot in filmmaking was the dialog, which was crisp and clear with a little bit of background music to signify emotion.
 Plus, those boxy old TV sets had big speakers on the front pointing straight ahead at where you sat.

-Now we have TVs that are extremely thin with tiny speakers on the bottom or sides.
+Now we have TVs that are very thin with tiny speakers on the bottom or sides.
 Filmmakers emphasize background sounds and music and win awards for their sound effects.
 Realism puts the cameras on location on street corners and construction sites.
-Film sound is mixed for theaters with multiple large speakers and then compressed for your tiny TV speakers for home viewing.
+Film sound is mixed for theaters with multiple large speakers and then compressed for your TV speakers for home viewing.
 Plus, all the streaming stations and cable stations have different sound standards.
 None of this helps you to understand the dialog, especially when you have a hearing loss.

 Tips for Hearing your TV Better

 - First – turn on the closed captioning.
-Why is it that seniors are far less likely than a 20-year-old to use this simple hack?
+Why is it that seniors are less likely than a 20-year-old to use this simple hack?
 Go to the settings on your tv and turn it on – you’re going to have words scrolling across the bottom of your screen, but this is a small compromise for better understanding of your favorite programs.

 - Next – look for the “menu” button on your remote control and click “enter.”
 Scroll down to “sound” and click “enter.”
 Then look for something that says “speech enhancer” or “clarity enhancer” or “dialog boost” or something to that effect and turn it on.
 That will enhance the speech frequencies and lower the background noise.
 Some content providers like Amazon Prime and Netflix are rolling out these features as well.